DigitexOfficial/digitex-rest-python/docsrc/get_started.rst

 Basic Usage
 -----------------

-After you initialised the clien you can simply call one of the methods with arguments, if they are available:
+After you initialised the client you can simply call one of the methods with arguments, if they are available: